Temasek's portfolio seen at record, led by Singapore stocks, China banks

-One of the world's biggest investors, Temasek is reshaping its strategy to focus on fast growing emerging sectors, while also beefing up its investment teams.
-It is the biggest investor in a third of companies in Singapore's benchmark index.
+One of the world's biggest investors, Temasek [TEM.UL] is reshaping its strategy to focus on fast growing emerging sectors, while also beefing up its investment teams.
+It is the biggest investor in a third of companies in Singapore's benchmark index .STI.

-But its long-held investments in financials, such as China Construction Bank, DBS Group and Standard Chartered, paid off last year as equity markets rebounded.
+But its long-held investments in financials, such as China Construction Bank (0939.HK), DBS Group (DBSM.SI) and Standard Chartered (STAN.L), paid off last year as equity markets rebounded.

-"The most important listed equity markets for Temasek grew a lot last year," said Javier Capapé, director at the Sovereign Wealth Lab research centre at the IE Business School in Madrid.
+"The most important listed equity markets for Temasek grew a lot last year," said Javier Capapé, director at the Sovereign Wealth Lab research center at the IE Business School in Madrid.

 Temasek said it will share its performance next week for the year ended March 31, and offer views about the outlook.